 - On a low sodium diet?
 Omit the salt.

 - Prefer more veggies and fewer carbs?
 Swap out equal amounts of veggies for the pasta, rice, or cous cous.

 - Stocking these for emergencies?
 Leave out the meat to extend their shelf life, vacuum seal and store them in a cool place.
 They are likely to be good for a year or longer.

 A trial run at home.
 Before King-Man took these instant recipes backpacking for the first time, we had a few instant meal dinners at home first.
 It was actually kind of fun.
 And, that way he could sample them and make sure they tasted good and digested well.
 I made a few tweaks to the seasonings after our tasting dinners, so hopefully they will all taste good to you, too.

 More food for the trail.
 You can read about all of the food I prepared for a week-long backpacking trip--breakfast,lunch,dinner,snacks--in this post: A Week of Lightweight Nutritious Backpacking Food.
-Here are two more posts with recipes for nutritious on-the-go food.
+Here are three more posts with recipes for nutritious on-the-go food.